 Choosing a memory card will depend on your camera.
 You do have the choice over the size of the memory card and its speed.

 The bigger the size, the more photographs you can take.
 This is a great way to save more, but a great way to lose or damage them all too.

-The speed relates to how fast the card can deal with the data.
-A faster card is more expensive, but it will allow you to use continuous or burst modes.
+The speed relates to how fast the memory card can deal with the data.
+A faster memory card is more expensive, but it will allow you to use continuous or burst modes.